MarkCWirt/ethereum-tutorial/README.rst

 right now.
 It can run natively under MacOS (installable with ``homebrew``) and Linux.
 It can also be run in a ``docker`` container, if you prefer working that way.

+Some note on installing and running parity are given in the next section.

 ------